anupshinde/anupzsite/contents/posts/digitalocean-vps-custom-domain-without-nameserver-change/index.md

 ## Change A-Records

 In case you do not wish to change your Name Servers, you can also point your domain's A records to your DigitalOcean server IP.
-Similarly you also need to point your sub-domains to you DO IP.
+Similarly you also need to point your sub-domains to your DO IP.
 Note that you'll need to create A records - and not CNAME records.

 To change your A-Records, you need to access the control panel of your domain registrar.